Meditation and Yoga Nidra

 Meditation is a simple yet very powerful practice which will lead you to inner peace, serenity and fulfilment.
 Meditation can even change your brain: Scientists found that in people who meditate regularly, the prefrontal cortex is more densely connected.
 This part of your brain helps you take decisions, control impulses, and plan complex actions, among other things.
 Regular meditation also strengthens the immune system based on stress reduction.

-In my mediation sessions, I use different techniques such as breathing, mindfulness-based stress reduction and affirmations.
+In my meditation sessions, I use different techniques such as breathing, mindfulness-based stress reduction and affirmations.
 Meditation is open to anyone and no prior knowledge is needed.